fiatjaf/z/bbe507dd.md

 # Flowi.es

 At the time I thought [Workflowy][workflowy] had the ideal UI for everything.
-I wanted to implement my [custom app maker](dc2e9161) on it, but ended up doing this: a platform for enhancing Workflowy with extra features:
+I wanted to implement my [[dc2e9161|custom app maker]] on it, but ended up doing this: a platform for enhancing Workflowy with extra features:

 - An email reminder based on dates input in items
 - A website generator, similar to [[246c2737]], also based on [[b24a7e10]]